1960 Alberta Game Reports

 St. Josaphat’s Saints

 (May 28) The City Police clipped St. Josaphat’s 9 to 5 in the opening game of the newly-formed Big Seven League.
 Eskimo footballer Rollie Miles atoned for an earlier error by driving in the tying run with an up-the-middle single in the eight frame and then, after reaching third base, stealing home with the go-ahead counter.
 Third baseman Mike Bellas starred for the Saints, going three-for-five at the plate.
-Dave Kostenuk, former Western Canada League hurler with Moose Jaw and North Battleford, went the distance on the knoll for the Cop Squad, whiffing 13, to earn the pitching verdict.
+Dave Kosteniuk, former Western Canada League hurler with Moose Jaw and North Battleford, went the distance on the knoll for the Cop Squad, whiffing 13, to earn the pitching verdict.

-Kostenuk (W) and Kulka
+Kosteniuk (W) and Kulka

 Bjork (L), Chahley (8) and Mullins